Kenzie-Academy-Brasil-Developers/komercio-generic-Scramignon/README.md

 The first one is a download of a yaml file and the second is the documentation ui.
 <br>
-The port may vary depending where the server is running.The default is 8000.
+The port may vary depending where the server is running.
+The port default is 8000.